rhymezip/TerminalMessenger/README.md

 "The only way to keep a secret is to make sure no one else knows you have one."

+### ⚠️ Security Disclaimer

+The system is designed with a "Privacy-First" mindset.
+The only theoretical weak point is the mapping of usernames via SHA-256 hashes.
+Apart from this, there are no backdoors.
+Your messages are protected by military-grade AES-256 encryption, and only those with the Tunnel Key can read them.

 ---

   ### 📜 License